fournip1/JPAFBOARD/README.md

 ## How to use the board?
 ### Music library features
 You can start with an empty directory or with [this sample directory](/sample).
+On the top of the screen you will see the directory used by the board.
+You can change this default directory

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.